lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 ### Lecture videos

-Lecture videos are hosted both on Panopto (MSU's screen capture and video hosting service) and on YouTube.
-[Here](https://montana.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=761aede1-cd37-4643-af61-af3b01276d2e) is the public link to Panopto.
-Lecture videos on YouTube are linked on each lecture page.
-[Here](https://www.youtube.com/playlist?list=PLFO-ZhHYOtp7pDRe9KtG7Tl_MRU2MFMH3) is the YouTube playlist.
+Lectures are recorded and available to watch after class.
+However, if there are technical difficulties recording a lecture, it will not be re-recorded, so come to class when you can to make sure that you do not miss course content or announcements.

 ### Instructor office hours

+TBD.

 ### SmartyCats

-There is SmartyCats tutoring for this course!
+There may be SmartyCats tutoring for this course --- this will be updated when I hear.
 Visit [their website](https://www.montana.edu/aycss/success/smartycats/) to find out more.
 You can also [apply to be a SmartyCats tutor yourself](https://www.montana.edu/aycss/success/smartycats/apply.html) for other CS courses you've taken, or for this one next semester.